Miley (given name)

 The popularity of the name also coincided with similar sounding names that also became fashionable for girls in the English-speaking world in the late 20th and early 21st centuries such as Kylie and Riley.
+The name continues to rank among the top 1,000 names given to newborn American girls and usage has continued to increase.

 Miley was also used as a masculine given name for a character named Miley Byrne played by Mick Lally in the Irish drama series Glenroe.